Your work is vital. We are raising funds to support it.

 Surely someone has built something in Access for such.

-Free case management software for food pantries/emergency services 501(c)(3) organizations.
-See: http://webpages.charter.net/bobalston/bob1.htm
+FREE case management software for food pantries/emergency services 501(c)(3) organizations.
+Over 550 installations.
+See: https://bobalston.webstarts.com/

 Also interested in hearing from users of Penelope software.